DeepSourceCorp/globstar/docs/introduction.md

 ## Where to go next?

-- [Installation](/quickstart): Install Globstar on your machine and try running the pre-defined checkers.
+- [Installation](/quickstart): Install Globstar on your machine and write your first checker.

-- [Writing a Checker](/writing-a-checker): Learn how to write a simple checker in the `.globstar` directory of your repository.

 - [Integrating with CI/CD](/ci-cd-integration): Learn how to integrate Globstar with your CI/CD pipeline to run checkers on every commit.